Irritable bowel syndrome or IBS, is more and more common now days. I see clients all the time with it. Its not nice to live with and can be resolved.

 When there is anxiety, herbs such as withania, skullcap, magnolia and ziziphus, are great to reduce the flight and fright hormones.
 It is important to check your Thyroid function through a basal body temperature testing or a thyroid function test.
 The thyroid gland may need support also.
 The adrenals and thyroid work together to help regulate the nervous system.

 The adrenals cannot rebuild themselves when they continually stimulated.
 It’s like whipping a dead horse!
 If you are tired, avoid ‘soldering on ‘, as this will only make the adrenals weaker.
 De- stress often, by meditating or doing yoga or Tai chi.
 Have regular massages and enjoy some time to yourself every day.
 During times of anxiety more intense exercise may be needed to help the body rid the stress hormones and relieve tension.

 Have an Epsom salt bath before bed to get you into a deeper sleep.
 If you haven’t got a bath, have a warm shower and afterwards rub some lavender oil on your temples.
 Magnesium oil can be rubbed on the tops of your feet before bed to give the same effect as the Epsom salt bath (Epsom salt is magnesium).
 Sleeping well and for at least 8 hours a night is an integral part of helping the adrenals recover.

 Try and practice breathing from the lower part of your diaphragm.
 Too many people shallow breathe when they are stressed or have anxiety.
 Breathe in for a count of 3, and out for a count of 5, when you feel anxious or finding it hard to get to sleep.

-No matter what stage you are in, there is a sure road to recovery!
-I am here, better than I have ever been in my life, to help you recover also!
+No matter what stage you are in, there IS a sure road to recovery!
+I am here, to help you recover also!

 1; an excerpt From Angela Hywood on ‘The Adrenal insufficiency syndrome’